 12. Easy DIY soft scrub

-How easy?
-Sprinkle some baking soda on your tubs, sinks, or tile and then wipe with a clean damp washcloth.
+Simple hack for removing grime?
+Sprinkle some bicarbonate of soda on your tubs, sinks, or tile then wipe with a clean damp washcloth.
+Add a few drops of lemon juice for a delicious smell!
 Rinse and dry.
-You can also make a paste by mixing water and baking soda before hand.
+You can also make a paste by mixing water and baking soda beforehand.

 13. Simple Floor Cleaner

-This is great for tile floors: Use 1/2 cup baking soda in a bucket of warm water to help mop and clean floors.
+This is best on tile floors.
+Use 1/2 cup baking soda in a bucket of warm water to help mop and clean floors.
+Do not use baking soda as a cleanser on hardwood floors.

 14. Cut grease naturally

 Add a heaping scoop of baking soda to your normal dish soap and let soak for a while.
-Baking soda helps gut grease and make it easier to clean.
+Baking soda helps cut grease and makes it easier to clean.

 15. Simple Air Freshener